 Gargi used to work in India's largest private bank as a forex specialist but her love for researching and writing encouraged her to pursue a doctoral degree.
 She was in a faculty of HR in a premium Indian institution.
 Having submitted her thesis, she is presently working as a research intern at HKUST.
 Her short stories collection has recently been published.

 Shikha Bansal has worked in the publishing industry both in Hong Kong and India.
 She started her career editing/writing for a newspaper in India, and subsequently worked as a book editor for several years.
-She specialises in writing, editing and proofreading books as well as writing English Language Teaching (ELT) materials.
+She specializes in writing, editing and proofreading books as well as writing English Language Teaching (ELT) materials.

 Irene writes fun and thought-provoking stories, poems and articles for all ages.
 A published writer and experienced freelance editor, she spent a decade teaching writing, English, Bible, and educational methodology in Hong Kong, mainland China, and other Asian and European countries.
-She now lives in Alexandria VA, and works in Washington DC, USA.
+She now lives in Alexandria VA and works in Washington DC, USA.

-Susan Blumberg-Kason is the author of Good Chinese Wife: A Love Affair With China Gone Wrong (Sourcebooks, 2014) and co-editor of Hong Kong Noir (Akashic Books, 2018).
+Susan Blumberg-Kason is the author of "Good Chinese Wife: A Love Affair With China Gone Wrong" (Sourcebooks, 2014) and co-editor of "Hong Kong Noir" (Akashic Books, 2018).
 She also writes for the Asian Review of Books and Cha: An Asian Literary Journal.
 She lives with her family in the Chicago area.